-Project ECHO is an innovative hub and spoke program, designed to create knowledge networks bringing together Primary Care Providers (PCPs) in rural and underserved areas and specialty care providers at academic medical centers through a telementoring program using didactic and case‐based presentations.
-These formalized partnerships increase capacity for PCPs to identify, treat, and manage the care of their patients within the medical home.
-Using state‐of‐the‐art technology, clinical management tools, and case‐based learning, PCPs develop knowledge and self‐efficacy on diseases/conditions in which they don’t usually assume responsibility for the care and treatment.
+Project ECHO is an innovative hub and spoke program, designed to create knowledge networks by leveraging technology to connect specialty care providers at academic medical centers (hubs) with primary care providers (spokes).
+Using didactic and case‐based presentations, these formalized partnerships increase capacity for primary care providers to identify, treat, and manage the care of their patients within the medical home by developing knowledge and self‐efficacy on diseases/conditions in which they don’t usually assume responsibility for the care and treatment.

 The AAP serves as an ECHO Superhub, training and supporting partner organizations (hubs) while maintaining fidelity to the ECHO model.
 The mission of the AAP ECHO Superhub is to utilize the ECHO model to achieve optimal physical, mental, and social health and well-being of all children by sharing best practices and building capacity among all pediatric providers.
 In this capacity, we:

 Conduct ECHO immersion trainings for individuals and organizations interested in implementing pediatric-focused ECHOs

 Build a community of learners by fostering interprofessional collaboration and sharing best practices in pediatric care

 Serve as a resource center, whereby AAP staff